sunnyyy/SoftwareDevVocab/AWS/VPC.md

   - 192.168.0.0 <--> 192.168.255.255 -- (192.168/16 prefix)
 - use [CIDR.xyz](http://cidr.xyz/) tool to (???)
 - Amazon VPC must be between /16 and /28 (???)

+## Network Access Control Lists (NACL)
-- recap:
+- rules
-- what can VPC's do?
-  - launch instances into your chosen subnet
-  - assign custom IP address ranges in each subnet
-  - configure route tables between subnets
-  - create internet gateway & attach it to your VPC
-  - better security control over AWS resources
+  - each rule has a number; suggested assigning rules in increments of 100
+  - rules are executed in ascending order; first 100, then 200, etc.
+  - if you want to use both `deny` & `allow` rules, make sure your `denies` are assigned to a lower number than your `allows`
+  - inbound rule are separate from outbound rules
-  - instance security groups
+- you can block IP addresses with NACLs, but not security groups
-  - subnet network ACLs
-- default VPC vs. custom VPC
+- a subnet must be associated with a NACL, and can only be associated with one NACL at once
+- one NACL may be used for multiple subnets
-  - default = user-friendly, can immediately deploy instances
+- default NACL
+  - when you create a VPC, a NACL is auto-created
+  - by default, allows all inbound / outbound traffic
-  - all subnets in default VPC have rout out to internet
+  - subnets will be auto-associated with that default NACL
-  - each EC2 instance has both a public and a private IP
+- custom NACL
+  - by default, each newly-created custom NACL denies all traffic until you add rules
+  - if you move a subnet to a different NACL, it will no longer be associated with its previous NACL
+- NACLs are __stateless__, aka responses to allowed inbound traffic are subject to rules for outbound traffic (& vice versa)

-- VPC peering
+## VPC peering
-  - you can connect one VPC with another via a direct network route using private IP addresses
-  - instances behave as if on same private network
+- you can connect one VPC with another via a direct network route using private IP addresses --> instances behave as if on same private network
-  - you can peer VPCs with VPCs in same AWS account _OR_ different AWS account
+- you can peer VPCs with VPCs in same AWS account _OR_ a different AWS account
 - you can peer across regions
-  - you can only peer in a __"star configuration"__, e.g. 1 central VPC peered with 4 others, where peer relationships are NOT transitive
+- you can only peer in a __"star configuration"__, aka peer relationships are NOT transitive
-- __route table__ = specifies how packets are forwarded between subnets within your VPC, the internet, and your VPN connection
+  - aka let's say you had a VPC peering config like `A` <--> `B` <--> `C`
+  - `A` would not be connected to `C`, unless you specifically set up a connection between `A` and `C`

 ## Custom VPCs & ELBs